DoryGuy/PythonUtilites/json/decorators/README.md

 ```

 ### Conclusion
-This implimentation is more complex, but it's more flexible and allows for a cleaner separation of concerns.
+This implementation is more complex, but it's more flexible and allows for a cleaner separation of concerns.
 And it
 makes the classes themselves easier to write and test.

-But we can do better, so checkout the extending json module section for a more advanced implimentation that handles
+But we can do better, so checkout the extending json module section for a more advanced implementation that handles
-mulitple types of objects within the classs such as Decimial, complex, datetime, and more.
+multiple types of objects within the class such as Decimal, complex, datetime, and more.

 ### src Files